prakashjha18/Laravel_Bird_Sightings/README.md

 4. Edit/Change any and all details of each Bird Sighting record in the list
 5. Enabled with pagination
 6. use of enhanced UI like a "Map" for selecting the "Location", allowing uploading a "Photo" for each "Bird Sighting",
-7. be protected form CSRF attacks
+7. be protected form CSRF attacks.